ilic5000/pabkvizgenerator/README.md

 ```

 ## Optimization ideas
-* In Slagalica if not all 10 questions are found, maybe rollback to the start of the game and then process it again but this time with lower fps
+* In Slagalica if not all 10 questions are found, maybe rollback to the start of the game and then process it again but this time with lower processing fps
 * Contour/shape recognition can maybe be achieved by using smart thresholds, but it will require a lot of testing and figuring out what setting works the best

 ## Future Roadmap

-* Handle 480p Slagalica 2014-2018 period
 * Do something with the data?
+Create a mobile app (video game)?
 * Slagalica algo can be modified to obtain texts from other games as well ("Asocijacije", "Spojnice", "Slagalica" etc.)
+* Add crawler implementation for Milioner TV game show

 ## Known problems
 * If there are both Latin and Cyrillic text in the questions/answers, sometimes tesseract can return really bad results (EasyOCR is, it seems, better at this)
 * In some episodes of Slagalica answer is not shown to the audience, instead, it immediately cuts to the intro of the next game (e.g. `14.11.2018.` episode)
 * On really rare occasions in Slagalica, question text can be seen above the question rectangle box (e.g. `18.06.2020.` episode)

 ## How to run scripts locally